Skip to main content

 Configuring the STA

-The STA has several settings that are configurable.
+The STA has several settings that are configurable, mostly related to connecting to an external network.

 Enabling an STA connection